 Why has Council changed the scope of the Surf Coast Aquatic and Health Centre?

-Extraordinary cost increases in the construction market, being felt across the private and public sectors, have increased the cost of the project to more than $50 million.
-It is unfeasible in its current form.
+Further, extraordinary cost increases in the construction market, being felt across the private and public sectors, increased the cost of the original project to more than $50 million.

-What is the new proposed scope and what is the cost?
+What is the rescoped design and what is the cost?

-If the project budget is $39.25m and the proposed new scope costs $46.8m, how will the difference be funded?
+If the project budget is $43.25m and the rescoped design costs $46.8m, how will the difference be funded?

 Shouldn’t we just wait for the construction market to settle and costs to go down before proceeding with the project?